cloudcommunity/Bootcamps/DevOps-Engineer.md

 - docker

 Added by Albert (via Slack):

-Agiles methodologies (Scrum/Kanban/XP/SAFe) , and from architecture standpoint I.a.a.C, Hybrid environment (plus Lambda-Kappa), Security, pipelines, soft skills & communication maybe too.
+- Agiles methodologies (Scrum/Kanban/XP/SAFe) , and from architecture standpoint I.a.a.C, Hybrid environment (plus Lambda-Kappa), Security, pipelines, soft skills & communication maybe too.

+Added by Jags (via Telegram):
+- Docker & Shell Scripting in additon to this